translate/pootle/docs/server/commands.rst

 initdb
 ^^^^^^

+Initialises a new Pootle install.

-This is Pootle's install process, it creates the default *admin* user, populates the language table with several languages with their correct fields, initializes several terminology projects, and creates the tutorial project.
+This is part an optional part of Pootle's install process, it creates the default *admin* user, populates the language table with several languages with their correct fields, initializes several terminology projects, and creates the tutorial project.

 :pc:`initdb` can only be run after :ref:`commands#migrate`.